 Learn more about how we can create a customized program for your organization by contacting Susannah Eastwick, program director, at email@example.com or 317-278-0323.

-The Kelley Physician MBA Alumni Board is composed of three alumni from each graduating cohort.
-This board selects alumni events, drives the strategic direction of program, offers mentorship to other alumni, oversees the class gift initiative and advises faculty on pressing healthcare issues relevant to coursework.
+The Kelley Physician MBA Alumni Board is composed of three graduates from each cohort.
+This board selects alumni events, drives the strategic direction of program, offers mentorship to other alumni, oversees the class gift initiative, and advises faculty on pressing healthcare issues relevant to coursework.

 Alumni Board Chair